haelyons/local_flow/INSTALL_WINDOWS.md

 *For when you want the pain of dependency management with the convenience of Windows, now with bonus CUDA complexity.*

+> **Note**: This guide covers Windows-specific setup details.
+For basic usage and MCP configuration, see the main `README.md`.

 ## Prerequisites

 Before diving into this technological adventure, ensure you have: